 Managing your cholesterol levels can decrease your risk of developing coronary artery disease, stroke, and peripheral vascular disease.
 Sometimes, however, that’s easier said than done.
-Eliza Codd, ARNP, FNP-BC, AG-ACNP-BC, CLS, of Woodlands Vein Center & Preventative Medicine Clinic in Shenandoah, Texas, is a board-certified nurse practitioner who excels at creating personalized cholesterol management plans you can understand and live with.
+Eliza Codd, ARNP, FNP-BC, AG-ACNP-BC, CLS, of Woodlands Vein Center & Preventative Medicine Clinic in Shenandoah, Texas, also serving Woodlands, Conroe, Spring and North Houston, Texas, is a board-certified nurse practitioner who excels at creating personalized cholesterol management plans you can understand and live with.
 Schedule an evaluation today.
 Call the office or book your visit online.

 Not all cholesterol is dangerous.
 In fact, your liver manufactures what you need for cellular integrity and other important health functions.